 - product, or its active ingredient, continues to meet the statutory criteria.

 We review registered products against the statutory criteria to ensure the product is safe, will work when used according to the label and will not negatively affect trade.

 Who else will know my product is registered?

-Certain details of all new registrations of chemical products are published in the APVMA gazette.
-Furthermore, these details of your registration will be listed in the publicly available PubCRIS database.
+Certain details of all new registrations of chemical products are published in the APVMA Gazette.
+Furthermore, these details of your registration will be listed in our publicly available PubCRIS database.

 Confidentiality of your information

 Occasionally the APVMA will seek advice from external agencies and reviewers to help assess your application for registration.